praxis/praxis/reference/global-api-information.md

 In addition to the above which may be specified globally or on a version, there is a `version_with` directive that is only applicable on the global version to define what versioning "scheme" your application will use.
 By default it's set to `[:header, :params]`, meaning Praxis will look for either an  `X-Api-Version` request header *or* an `api_version` query parameter to determine the version of your API to use for processing the request.
 It is also possible to use a path-based versioning scheme by using `version_with :path`.
 See section below for details.

+There is also an  `endpoint` directive to define your API's endpoint.
+It's used purely for documentation purposes and will not be used in any routing or route-generation.

 Below is a basic ApiDefinition that defines global info, as well info for a specific version:

 {% highlight ruby %}